metalunk/neldermead_on_googleearth/README.md

 [How to use]<br>
 1. Download 2 files. (neldermead_googleearth.html and neldermead_googleearth.js)<br>
 2. Open neldermead_googleearth.html on your browser.
 It may not work with Chrome.
 Please use Firefox. :)<br>
 3. Reload your browser.
-Sorry to no buttons. <br>
+Sorry for no buttons. <br>
 <br>
   This application use Google Earth api.<br>
   So, You need to install Google Earth add-on in your browser.<br>